 But outside farm country, pork has a PR problem.
 It’s seen as unhealthy, over-processed, and out of step with how people want to eat.

-The sisters set out to fix that with Lottie’s Meats, leading with chef-crafted recipes, clean cuts, and full traceability back to family farms, they’re making a pork product consumers trust.
+The sisters are fixing that with Lottie’s Meats, a pork brand with chef-crafted recipes, clean cuts, and full traceability back to family farms.

 Spot the category gap.
 Cassie and Chelsey grew up eating pork daily.
 “We always joke we were force fed pork our entire life,” says Cassie.
 But as adults, they noticed most people weren’t eating pork at all.
 That insight became the idea for Lottie’s, a fun, chef-crafted sausage brand.